top of page

 Skunk droppings are typically similar in shape to cat feces, tubular and about 1-2 inches long, with blunt or slightly curled ends.
 They often contain visible traces of the skunk's diet, like insect parts, berry seeds, or fur, making them distinct from other animal droppings.

-Skunks are often celebrated for their unmistakable black and white stripes and their notorious defense mechanism—their infamous anal gland spray odor.
+Skunks are often celebrated for their unmistakable black and white stripes and their notorious defence mechanism—their infamous anal gland spray odour.
 But beyond these well-known traits lies another intriguing aspect of skunk biology: their poop.
 While it might not be the most glamorous topic, understanding skunk waste can offer valuable insights into these elusive creatures and their role in the ecosystem.

 Overview of Skunk Species